krishnafafat/Vue-JS-interview-questions/Readme.md

     5. **beforeUpdate**  — It is called anytime changes are made to our data and the DOM needs to be updated, right before the DOM is patched.
 This is a good place to access the existing DOM before an update, e.g. to manually remove an added event listeners.
 This hook is not called during server-side rendering, because only the initial render is performed at server-side.

-    6. **Updated**  — hook is fired after a change has been made.
+    6. **Updated**  — Hook is fired after a change has been made.
 The component’s DOM would have been updated when this hook is called, so you can perform DOM-dependent operations here.
 However, in most cases you should avoid changing state inside the hook

     7. **beforeDestroy**  — Called right before a Vue instance is destroyed.
 At this stage the instance is still fully functional.
 You can perform necessary cleanups here.
 Please note that this hook is not called during sever-side rendering.